intel/device-modeling-language/doc/1.4/language.md

 instantiating that template.
 FSM states can also be represented through a template instantiated by groups.

-The following demonstrates a simple example of how such an abstraction may be
+#### Finite State Machines using groups

-implemented:
+The following demonstrates a simple example of how a finite state machine may be implemented using templates and group objects:

 ```
 // Template for finite state machines